ciliatus/ciliatus-legacy/README.md

 # Demo

+**Be aware:**

-**Be aware:** The demo version pulls it's data from our live environment every hour.
+The demo version pulls it's data from our live environment every hour.
 Real-time updates are not available in the demo environment.
+Also: Because the source environment is in german you will find user defined names which cannot be localized.
+You won't see that in your own environment.

 [Demo](https://demo01.ciliatus.io)